NetsBlox/NetsBlox/README.md

 ## Examples
 After opening the browser, click the `file` button in the top left and click on `Examples` to check out some example networked apps!

-Next, open a new browser window and open the project.
-Using the arrow keys and spacebar, you should be able to shoot at your opponent!